-"I too went to Burton Green School, though didn't actually know Anthony Richards.
-Anthony Richards had left before I started.
+"I too went to Burton Green School, though didn't know Anthony Richards who had left before I started school.

 Inside the school, on the walls, there were some large posters, many illustrating scenes from the Bible.
 I didn't understand what they were about.
-But they were impressive and I can still recall a couple of them.
-There was a pile of them in a cupboard along with a couple of large mysterious books.
+But they were impressive and I can still recall a few of them.
+There was a pile of them in a cupboard along with some large mysterious books.

 As a treat we occasionally had a nature walk down Hob Lane.
-We used to keep nature diaries.
+We used to keep nature diaries which we would write every day.
 I liked writing my nature diary, though it was often hard to find something new to write about.
 Miss Gibbs used to cycle to school, from her home in Fen End.
 She would often tell us something about the birds or hedgerows that she had seen on her journey.

-I can remember taking part in this play, even now.
-I really couldn't understand what it was all about.
+I can remember taking part in this play.
+I really couldn't understand what the play was all about.
 I knew that we had to remember strange sentences and recite them.